beejjorgensen/bgnet/src/bgnet_part_0500_syscalls.md

 #include <netdb.h>

 #define MYPORT "3490"  // the port users will be connecting to
-#define BACKLOG 10     // how many pending connections queue will hold
+#define BACKLOG 10     // how many pending connections queue holds

 int main(void)
 {